defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 them by their counterparty; with liberated payments, they would have to add their counterparty as a contact on a messenger and get their wallet to send them a message.
-I believe this can be made usable, but the sheer fact it works differently might be enough to put at lot of users off.
+I believe this can be made usable, but the sheer fact it works differently might be enough to put a lot of users off.

 Second, the privacy properties of the resulting system are only as good as the metadata-resistance privacy properties of the messengers used.
 For example, if a